 There are several different ways to treat BPH:

-Laser procedures: A number of laser procedures are available, some of which can be performed in the doctor's office with minimal anesthesia.
+- Laser procedures: A number of laser procedures are available, some of which can be performed in the doctor's office with minimal anesthesia.
 These procedures also involve the removal of obstructing prostate tissue.
-They are generally associated with less bleeding and quicker recovery than TURP but may not be as effective over the long term in some men.
+They are generally associated with less bleeding and quicker recovery than TURP.